MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-60.md

 For information on building a driver with the Windows 10, version 1607 release of the WDK, see [Building a Driver](../develop/building-a-driver.md).

-## Using NDIS 6.60 APIs
+## Using NDIS 6.60 data structures

-### New APIs
+### New data structures

-The following APIs are new in NDIS 6.60.
+The following data structures are new in NDIS 6.60.

 - [OID_WWAN_PRESHUTDOWN](https://msdn.microsoft.com/library/windows/hardware/mt593239)

-### Updated APIs
+### Updated data structures

-The following APIs were updated in NDIS 6.60.
+The following data structures were updated in NDIS 6.60.

 - [NDIS_NIC_SWITCH_CAPABILITIES](https://msdn.microsoft.com/library/windows/hardware/ff566583)
 - [NDIS_RECEIVE_SCALE_PARAMETERS](https://msdn.microsoft.com/library/windows/hardware/ff567228)